Eating our own dog food: How we redesigned Sulu.io with Headless Sulu and Remix

-Beyond a fresh design and great UX, our technical requirements were clear from the start.
-We needed excellent SEO performance with proper server-side rendering, millisecond response times across all device types, and a development workflow that scales with our growing team.
+In addition to a fresh design and great UX, we had clear technical requirements: excellent SEO performance with proper server-side rendering, millisecond response times across all device types, and a development workflow that could scale with our growing team.

-- Frontend: Remix providing server-side rendering with selective client-side hydration
+- Frontend: Remix, a full-stack web framework built on top of React, providing server-side rendering with selective client-side hydration.

-Let’s be honest — React was built for this kind of work.
+React was built for this kind of work.
 Its component-based architecture feels incredibly natural when building web interfaces.
-Where Twig templates can sometimes feel like you’re pushing against the grain, React components just flow.
+Twig templates can sometimes feel like you’re pushing against the grain, but React components just flow.

-Frontend engineers immediately feel at home because they can:
+Frontend engineers immediately feel at home with React/Remix because they can:

 - Think in reusable components from day one